 - Journaling your job experiences will give you more info than realized to begin building for your next position.

 - Use your gifted awareness to find ways to apply non-current job skills to contribute.
 Then capitalize on that experience.

 If you’d like to discover more about using your giftedness to become an asset entrepreneur or professional, let’s work together!

 About Trent Rhodes

-Trent lives in the US and coaches gifted people all over the world for professional development.
+Trent lives in the US and coaches gifted people all over the world for professional development and creative writing.
 He guides his clients to become the best version of themselves at work and in all domains.
 He helps his clients re-write their personal myth and empowers them to make the most of their gifted selves.
 He is a prolific writer and creator.
 Follow his work at www.iamtrentrhodes.com and feel free to reach out to us to explore coaching with Trent.